LAW ENFORCEMENT OFFICER RECIPROCITY CERTIFICATION

 - Letters from previous law enforcement employers documenting dates of employment, full or part time officer status, and that you left the agency in good standing.

 The application will be submitted to a review process to determine if the applicant meets reciprocity admission standards.
 You must have training or a combination of training, education, and experience that is equivalent to Nebraska’s basic certification course.
 If you meet the admission standards, you will be scheduled to take a comprehensive test at the NLETC.
 THE ADMISSIONS TEST MUST ALSO BE COMPLETED BY THE DEADLINE.
-The comprehensive test is based upon common law enforcement practices and federal statutes and court cases.
+The comprehensive test is based upon common law enforcement practices.
 The comprehensive test does not contain Nebraska specific content.
 There is a $100.00 test fee.

 Course details can be viewed under the course description found under the Training Tab.
 Before graduating from the course, students will need to show proof of having completed NIMS 100 & 700, SFST Course, Radar certification, and have taken a basic HAZ MAT course.
 NLETC can provide training in SFST, Radar, and HAZ MAT that will be conducted during a Basic training course.
 Dates can be found on our website training calendar.
 Students must also demonstrate the ability to perform certain physical tasks as explained here.